 Generally, delivering, emailing, or placing the periodic statement in the mail within four days of the close of the courtesy period of the previous billing cycle is considered reasonably prompt.

 Some types of loans are exempt from the requirements of the periodic statement rule, including:

 The periodic statement rule requires that all of the following information be included in the billing statement.

 The statement must show how much you owe, the payment due date, and the amount of the late fee if you submit payment after the courtesy period expires.

-The statement must include a list of all transaction activity and a breakdown of payments you made since the last statement (and since the beginning of the calendar year) and show how those payments were applied to principal, interest, escrow, fees, and suspense.
+The statement must include a list of all transaction activity and a breakdown of payments you made since the last statement and since the beginning of the calendar year.
+It must also show how those payments were applied to principal, interest, escrow, fees, and suspense.
 The statement must include the date of the transaction, a brief description of the transaction, and the amount of the transaction.